-Follow these steps to create the necessary tablespaces before installing Oracle Enterprise Repository:
+To create the necessary tablespaces before installing Oracle Enterprise Repository:

 - 1. Log in to Oracle (system or DBA privileges are required). - 2.
-Create a data tablespace named OER\DATA with at least 300M of available space. - 3.
-Create an index tablespace named OER\INDEX with at least 300M of available space.
+Create a data tablespace named OER_DATA with at least 300M of available space. - 3.
+Create an index tablespace named OER_INDEX with at least 300M of available space.